SOLUTIONS

 Need a board that flexes?
 Handles heat?
 Glows in the dark?
 Or—for reasons we won’t question—needs to be made of chocolate?
 We’ve tested it.
 (It works.
 Barely.)

-It’s designed to work with almost any dispensable material—liquid, gel, or paste—and our modular cartridge setup makes it easy to swap in whatever the job calls for.
-No retooling.
-No hardcoded material limits.
+It’s designed to work with almost any fluid material—liquid, gel, or paste—and our modular cartridge setup makes it easy to swap in whatever the job calls for.

 InfrastructurE

 The PCB fabrication industry hasn’t changed much in over 30 years and that’s a problem.
-Photolithography still dominates, and while it’s been optimized to perfection, it’s also rigid, centralized, and increasingly outdated.
+Etching and lamination still dominates all production, and while it’s been optimized to perfection, it’s also rigid, centralized, and increasingly outdated.

 At Convexity, we’re giving the process a much-needed upgrade.

 Instead of forcing engineers to choose between the reliability of traditional manufacturing and the flexibility of additive methods, we’re building a system that offers the best of both: production-grade performance with all the benefits of 3D printing.
-Our goal is to eliminate the tradeoffs that have historically held Additively Manufactured Electronics (AME) back without asking users to abandon the standards they rely on.
+Our goal is to eliminate the tradeoffs that have historically held Additively Manufactured Electronics (AME) back, without asking users to abandon the standards they have relied on for decades.